suborbital/docs/website/docs/how-to/se2-js.md

 #### `suborbital.admin.getToken`

-**Description**: Retrieves an authentication token for the given extension, typically used to authenticate calls to the Builder API.
+**Description**: Retrieves an authentication token for the given plugin, typically used to authenticate calls to the Builder API.
 **Args:** An object containing `environment`, `userId`, `namespace`, `pluginName`.
 **Result:** A string containing the token used for authorization.